Proud to be a member of the

 Geography

 The Geography Department aims to develop understanding of the world in which we all live and share.
 We encourage students to consider their future world, by exploring key issues, landforms and world changes.
-Through their geography lessons, students have opportunities to explore the world from their own classroom, as they investigate case studies from the UK, Europe, and the wider world.
+Through their geography lessons, students have opportunities to explore the world from their own classroom, as they investigate case studies from the local area, the UK, Europe, and the wider world.
 Students are also encouraged to understand their own role in society, through the careful consideration of different cultures, viewpoints and values.

 We want to create successful learners who progress and achieve, considerate individuals who lead safe and healthy lives and responsible citizens who make a positive contribution to society.